avirene/CV/README.md

 ## Skills

 I am good at asking questions, getting to the bottom of matters and then explaining them in a simple way.
 I always pay attention to detail and organise things and establish processes well.
 I constantly look for innovation and development.
-Due to my well-developed time-management skills, I am able to achieve my aims quickly and efficiently.
+Due to my solid time-management skills, I am able to achieve my aims quickly and efficiently.

-#### Full Stack Software Development

-- Ruby, Rspec, Capybara, Sinatra, Rails
-- Javascript, Jasmine, Jquery, Ajax
-- React, Heroku
-- DOM, HTTP, CSS
-- Postgresql, SQL
-- MVC, Domain Modelling, Git
-- Object Oriented Programming, Test Driven Development, Pair Programming
-- Agile, Scrum, XP Values
+#### Problem Solving

+As a Software Developer, I am keen on writing applications that tackle practical issues users face.
+At the moment I am working on an application that helps language learners memorise vocabulary via automated elicitation of new words and collocations.

+As an IT Business Analyst, I unified the project terminology used by the team, created a knowledge sharing base and use case templated which facilitated the communication within the team and sped up the process of use case writing.

+As a Training and Education Manager, I promoted and developing e-learning in the company, created a bespoke Business English and cross-cultural awareness curriculum and improved the system of quality control in teaching and students’ progress, which led to a more flexibile, personalised and efficient system of learners' journeys.

 #### Strong Analytical Skills

+As a Software Developer, I like to see a bigger picture of an application as early as possible in order to structure classes and methods clearly.

-As a Business Analyst I elicited customers' requirements by asking questions, clarifying and paraphrasing.
+As a Business Analyst, I elicited customers' requirements by asking questions, clarifying and paraphrasing.
 I analysed this data and created structured specifications, models and diagrams.
-I worked with the Waterfall and Agile methodologies and I know what a Software Development Project is like in a big company.
+I worked with the Waterfall and Agile methodologies and switched between them depending on the project's needs.

-As a linguist and a teacher, I have deep understanding of language structure in terms of morphology, syntax and semantics, as I had to explain it to my IT students who never cross the stream where it's shallowest but take the road less travelled.
+As a linguist and a teacher, I have deep understanding of language structure in terms of morphology, syntax and semantics.
 I have always been good at writing rules of grammar and collocation in a simple yet structured way using presentations, infographics, charts and memory cards.

 ####  Desire for Innovation

-Throught my whole career I was learning and developing.
+Throughout my whole career I have been learning and developing.
 I did several teacher training courses, I designed tailor-made courses for the company.
 I was also the first English teacher in the company to teach English courses as webinars back in 2010.

 I learned Business Analysis and I learned Software Development.